-None of the options for transferring between the international airport at Lungi and Freetown is risk-free.
-You should study the transfer options carefully before travelling, especially if you plan to arrive at night.
+Consider carefully the various transfer options between the international airport at Lungi and Freetown, especially if you plan to arrive at night.
 See Local Travel (Getting to Freetown from the airport).

 There is a low threat from terrorism.
 See Terrorism.

-There are few health facilities in Sierra Leone and medical care is poor.
-Most health care providers will expect payment before treatment.
+Medical facilities in Sierra Leone are limited.
+Some health care providers will expect payment before treatment.
 See Health.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.